DHTMLX/gantt-docs/data/desktop/colouring_tasks.md

 By default, Gantt checks whether a task has them and if it does, applies the related values to the task's bar and text.
 Otherwise, the predefined colors are applied.
 }}

+{{note
+Adding a custom color via the **color** property is followed by adding of an inline style, which has the highest priority among other styles.
+As a result, the critical path won't be highlighted, and any custom style you have added to change the task background or color won't be applied.}}

 {{snippet
 Setting the task's color in the data object
 }}